Food and drink labelling changes from 1 January 2021

 Allergen information

-This enables consumers to understand more about the ingredients in pre-packed foods and are helpful for people with food allergies and intolerances who need to avoid certain foods.
+You must emphasise allergens on the label using a different font, style, background colour or by bolding the text.
+This enables consumers to understand more about the ingredients in packaged foods and are helpful for people with food allergies and intolerances who need to avoid certain foods.

 We provide free online allergen training for businesses.